robin-rpr/calos/CONTRIBUTING.rst

 Summary
 ~~~~~~~

-The Charliecloud test suite has a workflow that can build images by two
+The Clearly test suite has a workflow that can build images by two
 methods:

 1. From a Dockerfile, using :code:`clearly image` or another builder (see